digitalcraftsman/hugo-cactus-theme/README.md

 Did you found a bug or got an idea for a new feature?
 Feel free to use the [issue tracker](//github.com/digitalcraftsman/hugo-cactus-theme/issues) to let me know.
 Or make directly a [pull request](//github.com/digitalcraftsman/hugo-cactus-theme/pulls).

+Please create a separate branch for your pull request.

 ## License

 This theme is released under the MIT license.
 For more information read the [License](//github.com/digitalcraftsman/hugo-cactus-theme/blob/dev/LICENSE.md).

-## Annotations
+## Acknowledgements

+Thanks to

+- [Nick Balestra](//github.com/nickbalestra/kactus) for creating the original theme
-Thanks to [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project.
+- [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project.